tribell4310/utils/README.md

  - Convert genbank files to fasta files for plain-text (no annotations) storage of plasmid data
  - Hooray, documentation of your constructs has survived nuclear winter (even though your constructs probably didn't)

+# json2bfactor

+ - Convert AlphaFold2 json plDDT outputs into a text file formatted as B-factors for pymol import